oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ### Deploying with Block Devices:

-If you are using an NFS volume, skip to the section below "Deploying with the Oracle RAC Storage Container".
+If you are using an NFS volume, skip to the section "Deploying with the Oracle RAC Storage Container".

 To create additional nodes, use the following command: